-- Elements coming from CRIO were integrated in the new model with only minor changes in their definitions (that is what happened to the Organization and Interaction elements) - Two different concepts (Role in PASSI and CRIO) had the same name but different definitions.
-Essentially the CRIO Role concept is an analysis level concept while the PASSI Role is mostly a design abstraction.
+• Two different concepts (Role in PASSI and CRIO) had the same name but different definitions.
+Essentially, as it is easy to see, the CRIO Role concept is an analysis level concept while the PASSI Role one is mostly a design abstraction.
 This is an example of the situation described in point 3 on the previously reported subsection on the core MAS metamodel composition (elements with same names and different definitions).

-In this specific occurrence we found an easy solution to the problem, by positioning each of the two elements in the domain it belonged to in its original approach, and introducing a relationship between them (i.e. the CRIO Role is transformed in the PASSI Role when moving from the Problem to the Agency domain).
+In this specific occurrence we found an easy solution of the problem, by positioning each of the two elements in the domain it belonged to in its original approach, and introducing a relationship between them (i.e. the CRIO Role is transformed in the PASSI Role when moving from the Problem to the Agency domain).

 - PASSI Requirement is usually related to the agent concept.
 This represents the fact that in PASSI agents are responsible for satisfying requirements.
 In the ASPECS process this responsibility is given to organizations as it comes from the CRIO process and the choices reported in Table 2.
-As a consequence the two concepts (Requirement and Organization) have been related and their definitions have been consequently modified. - While in PASSI Roles participate to Scenarios, in the new model this situation has been replaced by a more detailed integration of the CRIO and PASSI contributions: Roles interact each other (Interaction is an attribute class of the Role self-relationship) within Scenarios. - Ontology has the same structure as in PASSI but it is now positioned in the Problem domain.
-This is the consequence of a precise choice: adopting ontological exploration of the Problem domain as a tool for deepening the understanding of the problem to be solved. - Capacity was introduced as a Problem domain abstraction for representing what each role is capable to do (it does not describe how to achieve the objective, for instance the adopted algorithm, it only describes what can be done). - A new relationship was introduced between Interaction and Ontology Element (an abstract class that generalizes the ontology components for purely commodity purposes).
-This relationship enriches the description of the information exchanged in interactions thus fully exploiting the possibilities offered by an early modeling of problem ontology. - The original CRIO definition of Organization was enriched by the adoption of an ontological description of the organizational context (again a consequence of the early availability of an ontology).
+As a consequence the two concepts (Requirement and Organization) have been related and their definitions have been consequently modified. - While in PASSI Roles participate to Scenarios, in the new model this situation has been replaced by the more detailed integration of the CRIO and PASSI contributions: Role interact each other (Interaction is an attribute class of the Role self-relationship) within Scenarios. - Ontology has the same structure as in PASSI but it is now positioned in the Problem domain.
+This is the consequence of a precise choice: adopting ontological exploration of the Problem domain as a tool for deepening the understanding of the problem to be solved.

+- Capacity has been introduced as a Problem domain abstraction for representing what each role is capable to do (it does not describe how to achieve the objective, for instance the adopted algorithm, it only describes what can be done). - A new relationship has been introduced between Interaction and Ontology Element (an abstract class that generalizes the ontology components for purely commodity purposes).
+This relationship enriches the description of the information exchanged in interactions thus fully exploiting the possibilities offered by an early modeling of problem ontology. - The original CRIO definition of Organization has been enriched by the adoption of an ontological description of the organizational context (again a consequence of the early availability of an ontology model).

 From these and other similar considerations we built the core metamodel for the ASPECS process.
-It was not an easy and short activity but rather it was performed during several meetings, and it involved debates with other people not directly belonging to the team of ASPECS developers but skilled in the usage of agentoriented methodologies and related platforms.
+It has not been an easy and short activity but rather it has been performed during several meetings, it involved debates with other people not directly belonging to the team of ASPECS developers but skilled in the usage of agent-oriented methodologies and related platforms.

-In the next subsection we will discuss the prioritization of the MMMEs that represents the order, we expect to adopt, for instantiating these elements in the fragments that will compose the new design process.
+In the next subsection we discuss the prioritization of the MMMEs that represents the order, we expect to adopt, for instantiating these elements in the fragments that will compose the new design process.